dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 ## Part 2: Data Visualization and Price Distribution Analysis

-After the user has selected a specific **category** and **season**, this step focuses on analyzing and visualizing how prices vary across different brands within that selection.
-Unlike the first program, which compares only two brands, this step provides an overview of **all brands** available in the chosen category and season.
+This part of the project introduces the second module, implemented as a **menu-based program** that allows users to analyze and visualize how prices vary across all brands within a selected category and season.
+Unlike the first module, which focuses on comparing only two brands, this step provides a broader market overview by displaying price distributions for all available brands in the chosen segment.

-Once the user inputs their selections, the program automatically filters the dataset to include only the rows that match those choices.
-This ensures that the following analysis and visualizations are based on the most relevant and accurate data subset.
+After the user selects a category and season from the menus, the program automatically filters the dataset to include only the rows that match those choices.
+If no data exists for the selected combination, or if there is only one brand in that category and season, the program notifies the user and allows them to make another selection.

-For each brand present in the filtered dataset, the program calculates:

-- **Average current price**: the mean value of all product prices for that brand.

-- **Minimum and maximum prices**: representing the brand’s overall price range within the selected category and season.

-These aggregated results are then displayed in the console, showing:

-- The mean and median prices across all brands (for the entire slice).

-- A detailed table listing each brand’s average, minimum, and maximum price.

-After computing these statistics, the user is asked whether they would like to see the price range between brands visually.
+For the valid selection, the program performs a **summary analysis** that calculates the total number of products, the **mean** and **median current prices**, and the **average price per brand**.
+The results are displayed directly in the console, giving the user an overview of pricing patterns within the chosen slice of data.

-If confirmed, the program produces a **bar chart** illustrating the average prices per brand, optionally adjusted to reflect the full price range (from the minimum to maximum value).
-Each bar is labeled with the corresponding brand name and annotated with its average price value, providing a clear and immediate visual comparison between brands.
+To enhance interpretability, the program also generates a **bar chart** illustrating the average current price for each brand.
+Each bar is labeled with the brand name and annotated with the corresponding price value, providing a clear and immediate visual comparison between brands.
+Users can choose whether they would like to save each chart as a PNG file for later reference.

-This visualization enables users, retailers, and analysts to:

-- Identify which brands position themselves at the higher or lower end of the pricing spectrum.

-- Observe pricing trends within a given season and category.

-- Understand competitive dynamics in the fashion market at a glance.

-If no data is available for the selected combination (for example, if a certain category is not sold by any brand in that season), the program communicates this clearly and terminates.
+Once the visualization is complete, the program asks whether the user would like to analyze another category or season.
+If confirmed, the process repeats, allowing continuous exploration of price trends across the dataset.
+This interactive looping design enables users, retailers, and analysts to gain deeper insights into how brand pricing strategies vary across categories and seasonal contexts, supporting both consumer decision-making and competitive benchmarking.
 ## Part 3: Interactive Exploration (Looped Visualization)

 The third part of the program expands the analysis by allowing users to **continuously explore price patterns** across all brands, categories, and seasons in a single interactive session.
 Unlike the previous modules, which focus on one-time comparisons, this step introduces a **looped visualization system** that lets users generate multiple analyses without restarting the program.